jasperanders/Bachelorthesis/Thesis/md/thesis.md

 We find E-exam software to be able to enforce measures against cheating.
 Still, as specific software is in use, the degree of cheating must constantly be assessed.
 Further software bugs must be fixed, while security flaws must be identified and resolved.

-For the requirement of _protection against cheating_ we find three main design principles.
+For the requirement of _protection against cheating_ we find four main design principles.
 First, the creation and management of large question pools must be possible.
 Second, it must be possible to enforce per question time constraints.
 Further, the question order must be randomizable.
 Lastly, a way to create the feeling of being surveilled must exist.

 ## Transparency

 The examination process should be transparent for examinees.
 Students must be able to understand their mistakes and shortcomings.
 This implies that the exam software provides ways to give feedback.
 Further, as examiners are not free of mistakes, corrections can sometimes be faulty.
 Well implemented transparency allows students to review the examiners correction and contest against individual corrections.
 Important to mention is, that every student should get the chance to review their exam.
 The digital nature of e-exams makes this degree of transparency easy to realize.
-Sharing a corrected digital copy of an exam, allows examinees review their answers and understand their gaps in knowledge.
-Contestation against certain questions could also be processed within the exam software.
+Sharing a corrected digital copy of an exam, allows examinees to review their answers and understand their gaps in knowledge.
+Contestation against certain corrections could also be processed within the exam software.

 For the requirement of _transparency_ we thus find two main design principles.
-First, the examiner must be able to give feedback to question.
-Second, this feedback must be available by the student.
+First, the examiner must be able to give feedback to answers.
+Second, this feedback must be made available to the student.

 ## Attributability, Protection of Data and Integrity